-Unless a vehicle has been stored for some time, the main rotor surfaces that contact the pads will always appear to be shiny.
-Surface rust on these surfaces would indicate a malfunctioning brake that should be inspected immediately.
+Unless a vehicle has been stored for some time, the main rotor surfaces that contact the pads will always have a shiny appearance.
+Surface rust on these surfaces indicates a malfunctioning brake that should be inspected immediately.

 Pads are 1.181 in.
-(30 mm.) thick when new and must be replaced when they reach 0.433 in.
-(11 mm.).
+(30 mm) thick when new and must be replaced when they reach 0.433 in.
+(11 mm).
 Rotors are 1.77 in.
-(45 mm.) thick when new and must be replaced when they reach 1.46 in.
-(37 mm.).
+(45 mm) thick when new and must be replaced when they reach 1.46 in.
+(37 mm).
 See Section 4.3 for further inspection criteria.